Foxfire1st/starrailapi-documentation/README.md

 ----------------------------------------

-TITLE: starrail.js - Extracting Character Skills
+TITLE: starrail - Extracting Character Skills
 DESCRIPTION: Example of extracting all skills for a character using the skill tree nodes and mapping them to a serializable structure.
 SOURCE: runCharacterExtraction.ts
 LANGUAGE: typescript